tartley/svgload/README.txt

 path tag in the SVG.
 The primitives are all indexed vertices of GL_TRIANGLES, which I understand the batch will aggregate into a single large primitive.

-The geometry of the loaded paths can also be accessed for things other than rendering (eg. if your application wants to access the vertices of the loaded shape to create a collision boundary):
+The untessellated geometry of the loaded paths can also be accessed for things other than rendering (eg. if your application wants to access the vertices of the loaded shape to create a collision boundary):

 {{{
   path = svg.path_by_id['pathid']